SJerrod/Spirit-fingers/README.md

 |[Jerrod Styrk](https://www.linkedin.com/in/styrk-jerrodm/)|[SJerrod](https://github.com/SJerrod)|

 # 📖 Description
 * The Player will be generated into a 3D environment.
 Hand tracking will allow the player to interact with items.
 Items will have physics.
+Player can smash around the environment

 ### Minimum-Viable Product
 * Generate environment around player